A voting booth in Brazil

 Political analyst Thomas Traumann examines gains by the opposition, as well as Lula's scenario for 2026 amid deep political divides.

 On October 6, 155 million Brazilians in over 5,500 cities voted for mayors and town council members.
-Analysts have pointed to the fact that centrist parties gained many local seats to argue that the ideological polarization seen at national-level politics were not as prevalent in these municipal elections.
+Analysts have pointed to the fact that centrist parties gained many local seats to argue that the ideological polarization seen at national-level politics was not as prevalent in these municipal elections.

 Image